 Ethical guidelines for journal publication

-The Studies in Informatics and Control journal (SIC) pledges to guarantee ethics and quality in the publication of research articles, as a member of the Committee on Publication Ethics (COPE) and according to its standards/principles for Ethics and Publications Malpractice.
+Studies in Informatics and Control (SIC) pledges to guarantee ethics and quality in the publication of research articles, as a member of the Committee on Publication Ethics (COPE) and according to its standards/principles for Ethics and Publications Malpractice.

 As publisher of the Studies in Informatics and Control journal, the National Institute for Research & Development in Informatics (I.C.I. – Bucharest), a state-owned organization, is in charge with an active and serious assurance of the publishing process and exposes awareness of its responsabilities, especially of the ethical engagements.
 It is also committed to guarantee that editorial decisions are not altered by any advertising (if any), reprint or other commercial proceeds.